 - Catch all the messages that come to your business, even the ones that otherwise would have been missed.

 - Improve your CSI score by texting your customers through all stages of the life cycle.
 Prospects that are sent texts convert at a 40% higher rate than those not sent texts.

-- Apps that are made for business texting offer a suite of features that others don’t, like Auto Reply, Scheduled Texts, and Picture Texting.
+- Apps that are made for business texting include a suite of features that others don’t offer, like Auto Reply, Scheduled Texts, and Picture Texting (MMS).